 How do civic action and urban planning connect, and how do they impact various aspects of our cities and communities?

-What does it mean to be a BIPOC planner and community member taking civic action on unceded lands?
+What does it mean to be a Black planner and community member taking civic action on unceded lands?

 How can we promote a more inclusive and intersectional perspective in urban planning and civic governance that considers diverse identities within our cities?